laher/git-wary/README.md

 _git-wary will fail if master contains any changes not in the release_

-2. Warily check if a release is ready for master
+2, Warily check if a release is _still_ appropriate for merging into master:

 ```
 git wary check release/1.2.3